exercism/problem-specifications/exercises/two-bucket/description.md

 Note: any time a change is made to either or both buckets counts as one (1) action.

 Example:
 Bucket one can hold up to 7 liters, and bucket two can hold up to 11 liters.
 Let's say at a given step, bucket one is holding 7 liters and bucket two is holding 8 liters (7,8).
-If you empty bucket one and make no change to bucket two, leaving you with 0 liters and 8 liters respectively (0,8), that counts as one "move".
-Instead, if you had poured from bucket one into bucket two until bucket two was full, resulting in 4 liters in bucket one and 11 liters in bucket two (4,11), that would also only count as one "move".
+If you empty bucket one and make no change to bucket two, leaving you with 0 liters and 8 liters respectively (0,8), that counts as one action.
+Instead, if you had poured from bucket one into bucket two until bucket two was full, resulting in 4 liters in bucket one and 11 liters in bucket two (4,11), that would also only count as one action.

 Written with <3 at [Fullstack Academy](http://www.fullstackacademy.com/) by Lindsay Levine.